 Adult award categories consist of Kent C. Ware and Phyllis BigPond Lifetime Achievement Awards, Man and Woman of Year, Business of the Year, Volunteer of the Year, andFriend of the Community (non American Indian person or business).
 Youth award categories consist of College Students of the Year (male/female) and High School Students of the Year (male/female).

-We invite you to join us in congratulating the following awardees at the 37th Annual Arizona American Indian Excellence in Leadership Awards dinner!
+Congratulations to the honorees of the 37th Annual Arizona American Indian Excellence in Leadership Awards!

 Kent C. Ware Award – Rick Baker (Hopi) – Physical Education Teacher, Hopi Junior Senior High School

 Phyllis J. Big Pond Award – Tia Bruised Head (Walla Walla/Yakama/ Diné) – Counseling Faculty Scottsdale Community College

 Spirit of the Heard Award – Baje Whitethorne, Sr. (Navajo) – Renowned Artist (presented by the Heard Museum)

 Man of the Year – Honorable Governor Stephen R. Lewis (Gila River Indian Community) – Governor, Gila River Indian Community

 Woman of the Year – Honorable Representative Jennifer Jermaine (White Earth Ojibwe) – State Representative, Arizona Legislative District 18